auycro/auycro.github.io/_posts/2015-08-31-porting-mobile-app-to-webgl-with-unity.md

 <br>
 <br>

-<p class="lead"> In conclusion, I think that it's still worth to try to build a game with WebGL.
+<p class="lead"> In conclusion...
+I think that it's still worth to try to build a game with WebGL.
 When you found more problems, you can learn a lot more to find the solutions.
 Cheers!!! </p>